tagview/workstation/README.md

 Workstation is a serie of scripts and configurations to set up a web development environment.

-All the scripts are indenpotent, which means it can be run multiple times safely.
+All the scripts are idempotent, which means it can be run multiple times safely.

 ## OSX